leeping/geomeTRIC/docs/source/options.rst

 ``--engine [tera]``

-The "engine" is the software to be used for computing energies and gradients.
+The "engine" is the software to be used for computing energies and gradients, which needs to be installed separately.
 Also see :ref:`Engines <engines>`.

 - ``tera`` (**default**) : Use TeraChem.
 Provide a TeraChem input file.
 A .xyz coordinate file must also be present (name should match the ``coords`` option in the input file).
 - ``qchem`` : Use Q-Chem.
 Provide a Q-Chem input file with Cartesian coordinates.